top of page

 When you dispose of an asset, Capital Gains Tax is due on any gain you have made; this gain being the difference between the cost of the asset and the sale price along with some allowable deductions.

 There are several reliefs that can be applied to Capital Gains Tax, the most generous being 'PPR' - Principal Private Residence Relief.
 This relief is available to those people selling their home.
-So whilst there is Capital Gains Tax when you sell your home, there is most often a 100% relief.
+So whilst there is Capital Gains Tax when you sell your home, you often have a 100% relief.

 Deemed occupation is a little more complicated and is defined as;